zorrowang/LeetCode/docs/Languages/Java/data-structure/List.md

 ![Java LinkedList](../../../images/ArrayList-trimtosize.png)

-## Things to be clarified in interview
+## Things to be clarified in an interview

-List is usually given as an input of the question in interviews.
+_List_ is usually given as an input of the question in interviews.

 - Is the list sorted or partially sorted?
-  If so, it means you can use binary search, which is O(lgn).
+  If so, it means you can use binary search, which is _`O(lgn)`_.

-- Can you manipulate the list in-place?
+- Can you manipulate the list in place?
-  The reference of list is a pointer to object.
+  The reference of a list is a pointer to the object.
 So any change will be preserved.

 - Can you sort the list?
   Sometimes sorting the list first may significantly simplify the problem.
-Make sure that the order of list elements do not need to be preserved before attempting a sort.
+Make sure that the order of list elements does not need to be preserved before attempting a sort.

 - Are there duplicates in the list?
 Would it affect the answer?
-  Make sure if the result is unique or not.
+  Make sure the result is unique or not.

 ## References